Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - Failover
     - \*destination_phone_number

-    - Forwards the call to a fallback destination number if the original destination configured on the parent "Connect" node returns a busy signal OR if the configured connect_timeout value on the parent "Connect" node is exceeded.
-This node type can only be configured as a child of "Connect" nodes.
+    - Forwards the call to a fallback destination number if the original destination configured on the parent node returns a busy signal OR if the configured connect_timeout value on the parent node is exceeded.
+Can only be configured as the child of another node, and not as a standalone node.

   * - EndCall
     - prompt